d12frosted/elpa-mirror/melpa/vtm-readme.txt

+;;; Commentary:
-This package manages vterm buffers with configuration files.
+;; This package manages vterm buffers with configuration files.
-For more information see the README in the GitHub repo.
+;; For more information see the README in the GitHub repo.